atj4me/ddev-tailscale-router/README.md

 ## Components of the Repository

+- **`install.yaml`**
+  The DDEV add-on installation manifest.
+It copies the necessary files into your project's `.ddev` directory.
 - **`docker-compose.tailscale-router.yaml`**
-  The core configuration file that sets up the Tailscale subnet router within the DDEV environment.
+  The core Docker Compose configuration that defines the `tailscale-router` service.
+It handles authenticating with Tailscale and uses `socat` to forward traffic from the Tailscale network to the DDEV web container.
-- **`install.yaml`**
+- **`tailscale-router/config/`**
-  Provides instructions for setting up and installing the add-on in a DDEV project.
+  This directory is copied into your project's `.ddev/tailscale-router/` directory.
+It contains the JSON configuration files for Tailscale's `serve` command, controlling whether the share is private or public.
+The Tailscale state is managed in a dedicated Docker volume, which is automatically cleaned up when the project is deleted.
 - **`tests/test.bats`**
   A test script to verify that the Tailscale integration is working correctly.
+- **`README_DEBUG.md`**
+  Provides detailed instructions on how to debug the GitHub Actions test suite using `tmate`.
 - **GitHub Actions (`.github/workflows/tests.yml`)**
-  Automates testing to ensure functionality on every push.
+  Automates testing to ensure functionality on every push and on a schedule.
+- **Issue and PR Templates (`.github/`)**
+  Templates for filing bug reports, feature requests, and submitting pull requests to streamline contributions.

 ## Getting Started

+> [!WARNING]
+> This add-on is only supported on Linux and Windows (WSL2).
+It is not compatible with macOS or systems with an `arm64` architecture (like Apple Silicon).

 ### 1. Install DDEV and Tailscale